Grant Shapps: Defence secretary

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Shapps has served as Co-chairman of Conservatives Together, organisation to support Conservative activists.

+On 30 April 2026, Shapps resigned as chairman of Cambridge Aerospace over concerns he broke the rules governing the employment of former ministers.
+The firm had recently secured a multimillion-pound government missile contract.

+In July 2026, he was reported to have been blocked from restanding as a Conservative MP under the leadership of Kemi Badenoch.

 Personal life

-He married Belinda Goldstone in 1997.
+Shapps married Belinda Goldstone in 1997.
 The couple have three children.
-In 1999 Shapps was diagnosed with Hodgkin's lymphoma and underwent chemotherapy and radiotherapy, recovering from the cancer by the following year.
+In 1999, Shapps was diagnosed with Hodgkin's lymphoma and underwent chemotherapy and radiotherapy, recovering from the cancer by the following year.
 After the successful chemotherapy, his children were conceived by IVF.

-Shapps lists his recreations in Who's Who as "private pilot with IMC [Instrument Meteorological Conditions] and night qualifications".
+The recreation he names in Who's Who as being a "private pilot with IMC [Instrument Meteorological Conditions] and night qualifications".

 Shapps is Jewish: in a 2010 interview with The Jewish Chronicle, he stated that he follows Jewish traditions but personally considers himself to be an agnostic and an indifferentist.

-On 11 April 2025, Shapps was Knighted in Rishi Sunak's Resignation Honours List.

 Honours

-Shapps was sworn of the Privy Council on 21 July 2010 at Buckingham Palace, giving him the honorific title "The Right Honourable" for life.
+Shapps was sworn into the Privy Council on 21 July 2010 at Buckingham Palace, giving him the honorific title "The Right Honourable" for life.
 In April 2025, Shapps was knighted in the 2024 Prime Minister's Resignation Honours by Rishi Sunak "for political and public service".